 Ever since I got back home one of my main focuses has been to re-build my closet.
 Last year when Nick and I decided to drop everything and travel we sold almost all of our belongings – including my clothes.
 We got rid of everything unnecessary and packed our lives away into a backpack each.
 I lived like this for 6 months and it taught me the importance of having versatile clothes.
 Now, when I say “re-build my closet” I don’t mean getting a bunch of new clothes to have a big wardrobe again.
 I mean building a closet I actually love out of things I love to wear.
+Building a closet full of great quality clothing and basics.
 I mean building a capsule wardrobe.

 Back in my “old” life, I had a ton of clothes and shoes, yet found myself reaching for the same 5-10 items everyday.
 Anyone else do this?
 That’s because most of my wardrobe consisted of cheap Forever 21 clothes (or of the like) that were ill fitting or too trendy to be a forever item.
 When I narrowed down my closet to a backpack I only kept items that were of good quality and versatile.
 When you limit the amount of clothes you can own you end up really identifying what you love.